How to set up your band to produce

 Another solution is, of course, for a band to form its own label, listing all the members as owners of the company.
 However, I would still start with something in writing like that mentioned above in the paragraph beginning "So anyone . . .", and have everyone transfer their rights from there into the company.
 While it would certainly be convenient if they did, I have recently learned that most (maybe all) online vendors and distributors will not divide up royalty payments for sound recordings.
 Hence, another reason why forming a lable may be the best option.

-Note: I believe it is possible for a bandmembers to retain their individual rights and list the label as "administrator only" of the recordings, in which case, none of the bandmembers would technically need to own the label; however, I have no first-hand knowledge, at present, as to how all the various companies, vendors, and agencies in the music biz handle such a situation.
+Note: I know it is possible for bandmembers to retain their individual rights and allow the label to serve as the "administrator only" of the recordings, in which case, none of the bandmembers would technically need to own the label; however, I have no first-hand knowledge, at present, as to how all the various companies, vendors, and agencies in the music biz handle such a situation, but I doubt if it is much of a problem as long as things are in writing.

 So, percentage of sales, payment for your services, partial ownership of the recordings and/or partial ownership of the songs—it comes down to whatever you, as a musician, think is fair based on the situation.
 Probably needless to say, but I, personally, will never get involved in another recording project unless all those involved sign a collaboration agreement before we even begin.
 My opinion is, if someone devotes much of their time to a project without getting paid for their services, they deserve to own a stake in the recordings.